quicwg/base-drafts/draft-ietf-quic-transport.md

 : An endpoint has determined that the network path is incapable of supporting QUIC.
-An endpoint is unlikely to receive CONNECTION_CLOSE carrying this code unless the reason is to do the path not supporting a large enough MTU.
+An endpoint is unlikely to receive CONNECTION_CLOSE carrying this code except when the path does not support a large enough MTU.

 CRYPTO_ERROR (0x1XX):